Smart Spending

 1. The Social Factors

 As social animals, humans are constantly surrounded by a wide variety of people who can have an impact on their purchasing decisions.
 The internet has a lot of information on just about anything.
-Today, before someone makes hat purchases, they are likely to check out with their close contracts to inquire about their experience with the product.
+Today, before someone makes that purchase, they are likely to check out with their close contacts to inquire about their experience with the product.
+According to Nielsen’s Global Trust in Advertising report, word-of-mouth recommendations from friends and family remain the most trusted form of advertising, with 83% of consumers placing the highest level of trust in personal referrals.

-Based on the finding from the reviews from close friends, the buyer may further do an intensive internet search for a review of the product online to establish whether other people have had a positive experience with it.
+Based on the findings from the reviews from close friends, the buyer may further do an intensive internet search for a review of the product online to establish whether other people have had a positive experience with it.
+Platforms like Google Reviews, Yelp, and Trustpilot have become critical touchpoints in the modern consumer journey.
+Social media platforms including Instagram, TikTok, and Pinterest have further blurred the line between social interaction and online commerce, giving rise to what industry analysts at McKinsey & Company describe as social commerce.

 1. Your Culture and Beliefs